krutkurt/compose-spec/spec.md

 Compose implementations MAY support building docker images using this service definition.
 If not implemented the Build section SHOULD be ignored and the Compose file MUST still be considered valid.

-Build support is an OPTIONAL aspect of the Compose specification, and is described in detail [here](build.md)
+Build support is an OPTIONAL aspect of the Compose specification, and is described in detail in the [Build support](build.md) documentation.

 Each Service defines runtime constraints and requirements to run its containers.
 The `deploy` section groups these constraints and allows the platform to adjust the deployment strategy to best match containers' needs with available resources.

-Deploy support is an OPTIONAL aspect of the Compose specification, and is described in detail [here](deploy.md).
+Deploy support is an OPTIONAL aspect of the Compose specification, and is described in detail in the [Deployment support](deploy.md) documentation.
 If not implemented the Deploy section SHOULD be ignored and the Compose file MUST still be considered valid.

-### deploy
+### build

-`deploy` specifies the configuration for the deployment and lifecycle of services, as defined [here](deploy.md).
+`build` specifies the build configuration for creating container image from source, as defined in the [Build support](build.md) documentation.

 ### blkio_config